Dronnn/dronnn.github.io/README.md

 ## Professional Journey

+🚀 Key Responsibilities

-🚀 Throughout my career, my roles across various companies have revolved around new feature implementation, codebase maintenance, refactoring, and bug-fixing.
+Throughout my career, my roles across various companies have revolved around new feature implementation, codebase maintenance, refactoring, and bug-fixing.
 I've had the opportunity to collaborate with backend, design, and tester teams to build more efficient APIs and architectures.
 For instance, I've had in-depth discussions on human interface guidelines with designers.

-🎯 Key Responsibilities
+🎯 Additional Responsibilities

 In addition to my core duties, I've also been involved in the hiring process, screening and interviewing candidates, and evaluating their test tasks.
 On a few occasions, I've supervised interns, leveraging my teaching experience to guide them effectively.